scikit-video/scikit-video/doc/motion.rst

 	(132, 720, 1280, 3)
 	(131, 90, 160, 2)

-By default, :func:`sklearn.motion.blockMotion` uses 8x8 pixel macroblocks and the diamond search algorithm.
+By default, :func:`skvideo.motion.blockMotion` uses 8x8 pixel macroblocks and the diamond search algorithm.

 Block motion compensation
 -----------------------

-Use :func:`sklearn.motion.blockComp` to use the computed block motion vectors for motion compensation
+Use :func:`skvideo.motion.blockComp` to use the computed block motion vectors for motion compensation

 .. code-block:: python